 - Hone their observation and inter-personal skills (very marketable skills)

-Former SAGE Facilitators have gone on to medical school, Teach for America, and science teaching positions at private high schools.
+Former SAGE Facilitators have gone on to medical school, Teach for America, and STEM teaching positions at private high schools.

 The Nuts and Bolts

-- Participate in a 75 min weekly Facilitator meeting with the your facilitator cohort
+- Participate in a 1 hour weekly facilitator meeting with your facilitator cohort

-- Earn at least $14 per hour for weekly study group meetings
+- Earn $14 per hour for weekly learning community meetings

 - Serve as an integral member of the support team for each SAGE student

-- Become a leader in this prestigious chemistry learning community
+- Become a leader in this prestigious STEM learning community